awsdocs/aws-server-migration-service-user-guide/doc_source/prereqs.md

 + Minimum available disk storage of 20 GiB \(thin\-provisioned\) or 250 GiB \(thick\-provisioned\)
 + Support for the following network services\.
 Note that you might need to reconfigure your firewall to permit stateful outbound connections from the connector to these services\.
   + DNS—Allow the connector to initiate connections to port 53 for name resolution\.
   + HTTPS on vCenter—Allow the connector to initiate secure web connections to port 443 of vCenter\.
 You can also configure a non\-default port at your discretion\.
-**Note**
-If your vCenter Server is configured to use a non\-default port, enter both the vCenter's hostname and port, separated by a colon \(for example, `HOSTNAME:PORT` or `IP:PORT`\) in the vCenter Service Account page in **Connector setup**\.
+If your vCenter Server is configured to use a non\-default port, specify both the vCenter's hostname and port, separated by a colon \(for example, `HOSTNAME:PORT` or `IP:PORT`\) in the vCenter Service Account page in **Connector setup**\.
   + HTTPS on ESXi—Allow the connector to initiate secure web connections to port 443 of the ESXi hosts containing the VMs you intend to migrate\.
-  + NTP—Optionally, give the connector access to ntp\.org on port 123\.
-If the connector synchronises its clock with the ESXi host, this is unnecessary\.
+  + NTP—Optionally allow the connector outbound access to port 123 for time synchronization\.
+If the connector synchronizes its clock with the ESXi host, this is unnecessary\.
 + Allow outbound connections from the connector to the following URL ranges:
   + \*\.amazonaws\.com
   + \*\.aws\.amazon\.com
-  + \*\.ntp\.org \(Optional; used only to validate that connector time is in sync with NTP\.\)

 **Requirements for Hyper\-V connector**
 + Hyper\-V role on Windows Server 2012 R2 or Windows Server 2016